AI Workflow Governance Best Practices 2026: Framework, Checklist, and Tools

-This guide provides a practical governance framework for teams running AI agents, whether you're using 2 agents or 200.
+This guide provides a practical governance framework for teams running 2 to 200 AI agents, with specific benchmarks, checklists, and tool recommendations.

 Why AI Agent Governance Matters